Nemesis-19/hubert_transformer/README.md

 ! python train_hubert.py hparams/hubert.yaml
 ```

+---
+\
 **Note:** Inside the YAML file, the Gradient Accumulation factor is 4, and the Batch Size is 32.
 This will be enough to simulate the performance of 4 GPUs on a single 40GB GPU.
-You can change them according to the number of GPUs you use, but make sure that => BSZ X Grad Factor X N_GPUs >= 128.
+You can change them according to the number of GPUs you use.

+Just make sure that => BSZ X Grad Factor X N_GPUs >= 128.